 The cheapest solar panel systems also tend to be the least efficient and generate less electricity, so investing in a high-quality solar panel system is advisable.
 These systems will be at least 20 per cent efficient and usually come with a guarantee of 85 per cent of their original efficiency after 25 years.

-A typical 3.5kW peak solar panel system will reduce your household electricity bill by £160 to £420 per year.
-In most circumstances, you can recoup the initial cost after seven years.
+Depending on your location, a typical 4.5kW solar panel system will reduce your household electricity bill by £919 to £1,061 per year.
+In most circumstances, you can recoup the initial cost after 9 to 11 years.

-Also, you can earn money by exporting excess energy to the national grid under the government’s Smart Export Guarantee (SEG) scheme, making the initial outlay for more expensive, but higher-quality and more efficient panels, worthwhile.
+You can also earn money by exporting excess energy to the national grid under the government’s Smart Export Guarantee (SEG) scheme, making the initial outlay for more expensive higher-quality panels worthwhile.

 Regardless of price, a good solar panel should be efficient, made with high-quality components, installed by a certified professional, and come with a warranty.